Blackbird Has Spoken: Part 5

 "You could say that, yes."

-"I pulled away, grabbed the chart and started crossing stuff out with my pink crayon.
-He grabbed me, and I threatened to scream, press charges, yadda yadda.
+"I tried to pull my arm away and threatened to scream and press charges.
 Then he went ballistic on Muriel when he asked her to call security.
 He wanted her to call security on me, can you believe that?
 I did nothing but stand up to him.
 I think Muriel knew."

 Cloe let out a long breath.
 "I don't know, Ivy.
 I'm just so tired.
 Sick of everything.
 Every man I've ever known, just about, has hurt or betrayed me in one way or another.
 My dad, my grandfather, uncle, boyfriends, a creepy bunch of guys that got me drunk."